SAFETAG/SAFETAG/content/index.adids.08.md

 Overview of common concerns for ways of securing user access into the internal network.
 And introduction to the tools for this section.

+  * Sniffing, filtering, and analizing traffic
+	* Identifying Operating Systems on a network
+	  * p0f 3.0
+	  * OpenVAS
+	    * Vulnerability assessment tools are to make your research easier, not replace it.
+	  *
+    * Sniffing VPN traffic for VPN Fingerprinting
+    * Sniffing traffic to external services on internal network to identify services that are insecure.
+  * Introduction to aircrack-ng
     * Wifi Access Assessment
       * WEP
 	    * WEP cracking tools